sethadam1/poetry/src/52 - Hunter's Moon.md

 I should've helped, it's all my fault

 The sun is rising, the light now breaks
-They dead are littered through streets and lakes
+And bodies are littered through streets and lakes
-The dead retreat now back to their tomb
+The undead retreat now, back to their tomb
 We'll forever remember this hunter's moon.

 A few days later, a friend stopped by
 We thought that lunch would sound all right
 He offered tenders with crispy bread
-I thought "perhaps a salad would do instead."
+I thought "nah, perhaps just a salad instead."